Блог пользователя kevlu8

 Most of the time, there is no reason to use #pragma GCC optimize("O3") over -O3, because you can just modify your compile-time command-line arguments.
 The only place where this is necessary would be competitive programming, since most judges compile with -O2 and sometimes you're able to squeeze into the time limit by using O3 and avx2.

 What can we do with this information?
 Not much, really.
 Just be aware that the pragma is not equivalent to -O3, and that you should use -O3 over the pragma whenever possible.
-However, in situations where -O3 is not possible, the pragma is a decent alternative.
+However, in situations where specifying -O3 in the command line is not possible, the pragma is a passable alternative.

 One final note: make sure that if you use the pragma, you use it at the top of the file, before any includes.
 If you use it in the middle of the file, it will only apply to the code after the pragma.